-The existing Monroe Street Lift Station was originally constructed in the 1960s as part of the South Interceptor Sewer Project.
-With three wet-weather pumps in service, the lift station has the capability to deliver up to 60 million gallons per day (mgd), but is currently limited to approximately 40 mgd.
+The existing Monroe Street Lift Station was constructed in the 1960s as part of the South Interceptor Sewer Project.
+With three wet-weather pumps in service, the lift station has the capability to deliver up to 60 million gallons per day (MGD) but is currently limited to approximately 40 MGD based on the condition of the existing pumping equipment.
 The diversion structure, screens, and the lift station were designed to pump into the Missouri River Water Resource Recovery Facility (MRWRRF) via one 42-inch force main.
-In 1996, improvements were made to the Monroe Street Lift Station grit basin, a new conveyor was installed, Pump 2 was replaced with a smaller, dry-weather pump with a 9-mgd capacity, and a generator was added.

 Project Number: OPW 53082

 LTCP Project Name: Monroe Street Lift Station Improvements